Denver Car Accident Lawyer

 Document the Accident

-Immediately after an auto accident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
+Immediately after an auto incident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
 Take pictures of both vehicles and the car accident scene.

 Call Your Insurance Company

-Call a Colorado Car Accident Lawyer
+Call a Denver Car Accident Lawyer

 Work with a Colorado accident lawyer you can trust.

 Motor vehicle crashes can also cause concussions and traumatic brain injuries (“TBI”).
 TBIs occur when your brain moves rapidly in your skull, even if your head does not hit anything.
 This can occur when the brain scrapes across the rough inside of the skull, when it impacts the inside of the skull, or when shearing forces tear the brain’s connecting nerve fibers called axons.
-Concussions and traumatic brain injuries are very serious and can cause long term complications and seriously impact your life and relationships.
-These types of injuries are often overlooked at the emergency room.
+Concussions and traumatic brain injuries are very serious and can cause long-term complications and seriously impact your life and relationships.
+These types of injuries are often overlooked in the emergency room.

 Distracted driving happens when anything takes a driver’s attention away from the road.
 This includes talking, texting, using the radio, eating, or any other non-driving activity.
 Failing to pay attention for even a few seconds is the equivalent of driving with your eyes closed.

 Impaired driving is when a driver is under the influence of drugs or alcohol or even fatigued from a lack of sleep.
-All of these can cause cognitive issues like distorted perception and delayed reactions times.
+All of these can cause cognitive issues like distorted perception and delayed reaction times.

 Careless, reckless, and aggressive driving occurs when drivers do not follow the rules of the road.
 Failing to signal, ignoring traffic signals, switching lanes erratically, speeding, tailgating, or any other aggressive behavior endangers other drivers and can cause motor vehicle crashes.